KDE/kde-builder/doc/Alternative Installation.md

 * Fedora 39: `sudo dnf install pipenv`
 * openSUSE Tumbleweed: not available in the repositories.
 You will need to install it with `pip install`.
 * Debian/Ubuntu: pipenv package seems to be broken on Ubuntu 22.04 LTS.
 You will need to use `pip install pipenv`.
 * KDE neon is based on Ubuntu 22.04 LTS and has Python 3.10.
-Instructions for KDE neon:
+Instructions for KDE neon (if you want to use python 3.11):

 ```bash
 sudo add-apt-repository ppa:deadsnakes/ppa